 Distraction osteogenesis (DO) is a relatively new method of treatment for selected deformities and defects of the jaw and skull.
 Although it was first used in 1903, in the 1950’s the Russian orthopedic surgeon, Dr. Gabriel Ilizarov, slowly perfected the surgical and postoperative management of distraction osteogenesis treatment to correct deformities and repair defects in the arms and legs.
 His work went mostly unnoticed until he presented to the Western Medical Society in the mid-1960s.

 Distraction osteogenesis was first used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities.

 If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
-Harris or Ismail.
+Harris, Ismail or Hyneman.

 Frequently Asked Questions About Distraction Osteogenesis

 What does the term distraction osteogenesis mean?
 Simply stated, distraction osteogenesis means the slow movement apart (distraction) of two bony segments in a manner such that new bone is allowed to grow and fill in the gap created by the separating bony segments.

 Is the surgery for distraction osteogenesis more involved than “traditional surgery” for a similar procedure?
 No. Distraction osteogenesis surgery is usually done on an outpatient basis with most of the patients going home the same day of surgery.
 The surgical procedure itself is less invasive so there is usually less pain and swelling.